 Mix that up really well with the electric mixer again until it is deep red and fully blended.

-This will make about 18 or so.
+This red velvet cupcakes recipe will make about 18 cupcakes or so.

 Bake at 350 for about 25 minutes, or until cupcakes spring back when lightly pressed with a finger in the center.

-Allow to cool before icing.
+Allow them to cool before adding the cream cheese frosting.

-You just dump everything in a bowl and beat the mess out of it until it’s smooth and creamy 🙂 If you want to see how I make cream cheese icing, you can visit my Chocolate Velvet Cake Post for photos.
+You just dump everything in a bowl and beat the mess out of it until it’s smooth and creamy :).
+If you want to see how I make cream cheese icing, you can visit my chocolate velvet cake post for photos.

-- 2 1/2 cups all purpose flour
+- 2 1/2 cups all-purpose flour

 - 1 teaspoon unsweetened cocoa powder